SanderMertens/flecs/docs/Relationships.md

 GrannySmith.add(flecs::IsA, Apple);
 ```

 This specifies that `GrannySmith` is a subset of `Apple`.
 A key thing to note here is that because `Apple` is a subset of `Fruit`, `GrannySmith` is a subset of `Fruit` as well.
 This means that if an application were to query for `(IsA, Fruit)` it would both match `Apple` and `GrannySmith`.
-This property of the `IsA` relationship is called "transitivity" and it is a feature that can be applied to any relation.
+This property of the `IsA` relationship is called "transitivity" and it is a feature that can be applied to any relationship.
 See the [section on Transitivity](#transitive-property) for more details.

 #### Component sharing
-An entity with an `IsA` relation to another entity is equivalent to the other entity.
-So far the examples showed how querying for an `IsA` relation will find the subsets of the thing that was queried for.
-In order for entities to be treated as true equivalents though, everything the superset contains (its components, tags, relations) must also be found on the subsets.
+An entity with an `IsA` relationship to another entity is equivalent to the other entity.
+So far the examples showed how querying for an `IsA` relationship will find the subsets of the thing that was queried for.
+In order for entities to be treated as true equivalents though, everything the superset contains (its components, tags, relationships) must also be found on the subsets.
 Consider:

 ```c
 ecs_entity_t Spaceship = ecs_new_id(world);